 It is very easy to lose sight of your target audience when creating an email using old school mentality.
-Remember what I said in my previous blog, “How Do I Create Engaging Content for my Small Business:” you can think of content as “the special meal you are creating for your target audience.”
+You can think of content as “the special meal you are creating for your target audience.”

 Remember to educate your visitors and address their pain points.
 This will naturally move them further along the buyer’s journey.